Maple Leafs 3, Canadiens 2 (OT)

 “Usually games like this you try to run as fast as you can out of the building,” centre Scott Gomez said after Montréal’s fourth consecutive win – all on the road and all with Halak in the net.
 “I’ll be honest.
 Jaro kept us in.”

 Halak has been on an unbelievable run during Montréal’s four-game win streak, stopping 180 of the 186 shots he’s faced.
-Halak has shared the crease with Carey Price this season – watching Price get nine straight starts at one point – but won’t relinquish the No. 1 job as long as he keeps this up.
+Halak has shared the crease with Carey Price this season – watching Price get nine straight starts at one point – but won’t relinquish the number one job as long as he keeps this up.

 “I think he’s probably at his best so far this year,” coach Jacques Martin said.
 “He seems to be in a zone and has made a lot of excellent saves.”